Balanced Diet Calories: Calories, Foods to Eat and Avoid, and More

 • Promotes growth and development, especially in children and old age people.

-• A Nutritionally raised balanced diet ensures proper repair of yourself and your muscles due to the presence of the right amount of protein.
+• A nutritionally raised balanced diet ensures proper repair of the muscles due to the presence of the right amount of protein.

 It takes effort to remember everything in a single go.
 We made the entire problem easy.
 Some of the tricks regarding Balanced Diet are given below which you can use to memorise the important points.